LEARN JAPANESE WITH PIMSLEUR

 This is a very delicate question, each one studies in a different way, and gets a different performance and result.
 In this article, we are going to do a little analysis on what can be studied and how.
 Remembering that these are my tips and opinions.

-For starters, drop the romaji, learn at once hiragana and katakana.
-If you don't want to give up romaji and don't want to learn hiragana, you shouldn't even start studying Japanese, you're wasting your time.
-A little effort and in 1 week you may already be able to learn hiragana and thousands of doors will open, and you may already be able to read most Japanese texts, and any text you have.
-Okurigana.
+To get started, abandon the romaji, learn the hiragana and katakana at once.
+If you do not want to give up romaji and do not want to learn hiragana, you shouldn't even start studying Japanese, you will waste your time.
+A little effort and in 1 week you could already be able to learn hiragana and thousands of doors will open, and you could already be able to read most texts in Japanese, and any text that has furigana.

 Now let's start looking at a little bit of each thing to be studied in Japanese, and a good suggestion and way to accomplish this.
 There is no order of what to study first, it all depends on your need and priority, let's talk about that too.